Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 • 360 months (30 years) – Lower income, conservative

 Shorter period = higher monthly income but you need massive assets.
 Longer period works better for most people.
+Need a 60-month divisor or no-DTI qualifying path?
+See aggressive asset depletion for high-net-worth alternatives.

 Had a client last year.
 Retired at 58. $1.8M in investment accounts.
 No W-2 income.
 Traditional lenders?
 No way.
 Used 240-month depletion.
 That’s $7,500 monthly qualifying income.
 Got approved for $850k loan.
 Bought a beautiful house in Carmel.
 720 credit.
 20% down.
-Rate was 6.875%.
+For high-value properties above conforming limits, jumbo asset depletion loans provide similar qualification methods at higher loan amounts.

 Another client.
 Sold tech startup. $4.2M in various accounts.
 Only 55 years old.
 Wanted $1.2M house in Palo Alto.
 Asset depletion qualified him at $17,500 monthly income using 240 months.
 Approved.
 740 credit.
 25% down.
-Rate was 6.625%.
 Perfect solution.

-What Assets Count
+What Assets Count for Asset Depletion Loans in California?

 100% credit: